About Solo distributions of Istio

 Figure: Solo image hardening overview

-To use a version of Istio that is no longer supported by the community with Gloo Mesh Enterprise, you must install the Solo distribution of Istio.
+To use a version of Istio that is no longer supported by the community with Gloo Mesh (Gloo Platform APIs), you must install the Solo distribution of Istio.
 If the Istio version that you want to use is currently supported by the community, you can use either the community Istio or the Solo distribution of Istio.
 To review supported Solo distributions of Istio, see the versions table.
 To review supported community versions, see the Istio documentation.

 Distributions